pankajeast/RxLoggerTestApp/README.md

 <uses-permission android:name="com.zebra.permission.ACCESS_RXLOGGER" />
 ```

+Ensure this permission is added to your `AndroidManifest.xml` file.

 ## Grant Permission

 To grant ACCESS_RXLOGGER permission, create MXMF xml file using the following snippet and submit on device: